Hey, Queen! Regina King Becomes First Black Woman Director To Have Film Placed In Venice Film Festival, ‘One Night In Miami’

 Peep the first clip that was just released.

-COVID-19 almost brought the film to a complete halt as they began filming in January but the decision was made to continue for pretty salient reason:
+COVID-19 almost brought the film to a complete halt as they began filming in January but the decision was made to continue for a pretty salient reason:

 “Then George Floyd and Breonna [Taylor] happened and just all the other people who have been killed and the calling the cops on Black people, and we decided we had to get this done right now,” King said in August.
 “Because we’re in a space where white people are saying, ‘Yeah, I would hear Black people cry out, but I would never hear it.’”